JanJaap-WebSolutions/fpv-remote-visualizer/README.md

 - fast blue flashing = trying to connect to your wifi
 - slow blue flashign = connected to your wifi
 - slow purple flashing = hotspot mode active
-    - Default SSID: `CRSF Visualizer`
+    - Default SSID: `Remote Visualizer`
-    - Default Password: `jappy is awesome`
+    - Default Password: `blinkyblink`

 When connected to the hotspot, the esp's ip is `10.0.0.1` When connected to your local wifi, the ip cannot be known in advance, therefore you need to check your router to figure out whats the ip of the esp.